 The Story of the Upcounty Hub

-In March 2020 at the beginning of the COVID-19 pandemic, Grace Rivera-Oven saw the need for assistance in Upper Montgomery County and began collecting donations in her garage.
-As the amount of supplies started to multiply, she partnered with Lynn Arndt, then CEO of BlackRock Center for the Arts, to use their space as the headquarters for the Upcounty Consolidation Hub.
-With donations from the David and Mikel Blair Foundation, Grace and a small group of volunteers made and distributed 300 Easter baskets to children living in the Middlebrook Mobile Home Park in Germantown, Maryland.
+In March 2020 at the beginning of the COVID-19 pandemic, Grace Rivera-Oven and her son, Marko Rivera-Oven, saw the need for assistance in Upper Montgomery County and began collecting donations in their garage.
+As the amount of supplies started to multiply, they partnered with Lynn Arndt, then CEO of BlackRock Center for the Arts, to use their space as the headquarters for the Upcounty Consolidation Hub.
+With donations from the David and Mikel Blair Foundation, Grace, Marko, and a small group of volunteers made and distributed 300 Easter baskets to children living in the Middlebrook Mobile Home Park in Germantown, Maryland.
 Its other initial partnerships with the Healthcare Initiative Foundation and Nourish Now helped the

 Upcounty Hub to start by serving 23 families with boxes of donated food, delivered to peoples’ homes, including those without transportation or under quarantine.
 As the need grew, the Hub started having drive-thru distributions at centralized locations in the community where people could pick up boxes and bags of food and other essentials without showing any documentation.
 At one point, it was helping to serve individuals and families in other areas of the county as well.
 Because of its philosophy of being inclusive and eliminating barriers, the Upcounty Hub has quickly became a model that has since been replicated seven times throughout Montgomery County.